-In 1897 the King of Siam embarked upon a tour of Europe.
-He was the first Siamese monarch to do so, and it came just four years after the Franco-Siamese War in which his kingdom had to cede land to the French empire.
-It is generally considered that one of the main reasons for his trip was to try to improve relations with the European colonial powers who threatened Siam’s independence.
+The year was 1897 and the King of Siam had decided to embark upon a tour of Europe.
+He was the first Siamese monarch to do so and it came just four years after the Franco-Siamese War in which his kingdom had to cede land to the French empire.
+It is generally considered that his trip was an attempt to improve relations with the European colonial powers who threatened Siam’s independence.
 King Chulalongkorn would have been made well aware of life in the West, having been tutored in his youth by Anna Leonowens.
-Her memoirs became the basis for the novel Anna and the King of Siam and later, the musical The King and I.
+Her memoirs became the basis for the novel Anna and the King of Siam and, later, the musical The King and I.

 Chulalongkorn left Bangkok for Europe on board his royal yacht Maha Chakri in April 1897, arriving in Venice on 14 May.
 His tour was extensive, taking in every sightseeing opportunity along the way.
 From Venice he ventured to Switzerland, before heading to Rome, France, and Austria.
 Whilst he was gallivanting around Europe, his royal yacht appeared at the fleet review at Spithead, joining one hundred and seventy Royal Navy ships in marking Queen Victoria’s Diamond Jubilee.
 From Austria he visited Hungary, Poland, and then Russia, where he enjoyed a state banquet with Tsar Nicholas II at the Peterhof Palace.
 The two men toasted each other’s health in English.

 Next on his to-do list was Sweden, Norway, and Denmark, before Maha Chakri brought him to England on 30 July.
-On 4 August he travelled from his lodgings at Buckingham Palace to Osborne on the Isle of Wight, in order to visit Queen Victoria.
-It was around this time that Maha Chakri appeared in Southampton Water before sailing into the yards at the suburb of Northam for repairs.
-Just as a modern tourist would, Chulalongkorn made sure he saw all the sights during his first stay in England but it was not long before he was off on his travels again.
+On 4 August he travelled from his lodgings at Buckingham Palace to Osborne on the Isle of Wight in order to visit Queen Victoria.
+It was around this time that Maha Chakri appeared in Southampton Water, before she sailed into the yards at the suburb of Northam for repairs.
+Just like a modern tourist, Chulalongkorn made sure he saw all the sights during his first stay in England, but it was not long before he was off on his travels again.
 On 21 August he left Charing Cross on a train bound for Dover, where he boarded a ship for the continent, arriving in Germany several days later.
-Like his cousin Nicholas, Kaiser Wilhelm II also put on a big banquet for the King of Siam, and he too toasted him in English.
+Kaiser Wilhelm II, like his cousin Nicholas, also put on a big banquet for the King of Siam, and he too toasted him in English.
 The following week, Chulalongkorn travelled to Friedrichsruh to visit Otto Von Bismarck.
 The King of Siam then visited Belgium, before arriving in Paris on 11 September.
-The Franco-Siamese War had ended four years earlier, but trouble still flared up from time to time, and it was reported that whilst at the Louvre, Chulalongkorn refused to shake the hand of a French Vice-Admiral who had fired upon Siamese forts back in 1893.
+The Franco-Siamese War had ended four years earlier but trouble still flared up from time to time and it was reported that whilst at the Louvre, Chulalongkorn refused to shake the hand of a French Vice-Admiral who had fired upon Siamese forts back in 1893.
 Despite this minor set back, it was reported that the King of Siam discussed matters of French colonial expansion with the president, Félix Faure, and he later wrote him a letter in which he noted their sincere friendship.
 The two men enjoyed lunch at Le Havre, before Chulalongkorn boarded SS Stella to take him back to England.
 Incidentally, SS Stella sank during a voyage from Southampton to Guernsey two years later in 1899.
 There is a memorial in Southampton to a heroic stewardess named Mary Ann Rogers, who perished after giving up her life jacket and a place in a lifeboat so that others might be saved.

 A large crowd of curious onlookers had assembled at Southampton Docks during the evening of 17 September 1897.
 The King of Siam had attracted large crowds almost everywhere he went during his tour and Southampton was evidently no different.
 SS Stella sailed into view just before nine o’clock.
 Waiting for him on the dockside was the Mayor of Southampton, Edward Gayton, and a large contingent of other local dignitaries.
 A big shed next to the water had been illuminated and a red carpet was extended from the berth to a special train that waited nearby, ready to convey the king to London.
 The gangway linked the ship with land, and a Siamese minister went to introduce Chulalongkorn to the Mayor of Southampton.
 The king reportedly descended the ramp rapidly, immediately grasping the mayor’s hand.
 “I did not expect this.
 It is very kind.
 Thank you very much,” the king is reported to have said.
 The mayor replied by offering Chulalongkorn a ‘most hearty welcome’, and reportedly thanked him for choosing a Southampton firm to repair his ‘magnificent yacht’ (it had previously been reported in the press that the yacht was to be repaired in Portsmouth).
 The mayor regretted not being able to show the king the ‘various objects of interest in our town’, and assured him that should he ever have an opportunity to visit again, he would receive a hearty welcome.
 The king allegedly shook the mayor’s hand repeatedly during this short speech, whilst apparently enthusiastically stating his appreciation.
 He went into the shed where he saw Captain Cumming, the Royal Navy officer who had sailed Maha Chakri from Bangkok, and who had then taken her around Europe.
 The king, in his short overcoat and Homburg hat, rushed towards the captain, eager to hear about his yacht.
 After a short conversation, he boarded the train to London.
 It would not be his last visit to Southampton.